 View of snow-covered Pen y Fan and the Brecon Beacons at sunrise, looking from Mynydd Llangorse, Llangorse Lake ©Alamy

 A succession of sub-zero nights transforms the Brecon Beacons National Park into a winter paradise of snowy ridgelines, frosty fields and huddles of bare-branched trees.
 In the north of the park is Llyn Syfaddan, or Llangorse, one of the largest natural lakes in Wales and an important habitat for winter birds, seen here with the snow-dusted peak of Pen y Fan in the background.
 Make it to the lake for sunrise on a January morning and you may spot starlings, bitterns, water rails, coots, great crested grebes and kingfishers.
-Explore this landscape on foot with our choice of the best walks in the Brecon Beacons National Park.

 The hairiest Highlanders